-2.1 Notices to competitors will be posted on the Regatta Notice Board which will be located in the foyer of Tudor sailing club.
+2.1 Notices to competitors will be posted on the Regatta Notice Board which will be located near the race box steps on the patio of Tudor sailing club.

 3.0 ENTRIES & DECLARATIONS

 - 3.1 All competitors must sign on before each day's race.
 Finishing declarations are not required. - 3.2 A boat that does not finish or retires after finishing shall notify the Race Officer as soon as possible, either in person, by VHF Channel 37, or by informing a patrol boat.